 “Hurrah!
 I killed about 200 of them, they gave up and ran away carrying their dead.
 We have survived and saved the town!”

-“I couldn’t sleep,” she exclaimed.
-“The sound of the weapons never ceased!”
+“I was half asleep,” she exclaimed, “but sound of the weapons never ceased!”

 At sunrise, they heard the gallop of a horse.
 It was his master.